kaniehuest/calculators/README.md

 # A calculator to rule them all

-This project consist in writting a calculator in every programming language that exists.
+This project consist of writting a calculator in every programming language that exists.

 ### Languages

-- [ ] Python
+- [x] Python
 - [ ] JavaScript (NodeJS)
 - [ ] Rust
 - [ ] Go